AFLplusplus/AFLplusplus/README.md

 #### d) The status of the fuzz campaign

-afl++ comes with the `afl-whatsup` script to show the status of the fuzzing campaign.
+AFL++ comes with the `afl-whatsup` script to show the status of the fuzzing campaign.

 Just supply the directory that afl-fuzz is given with the -o option and